 In accordance with the joint venture agreement with SPI, the Parent Company agrees to extend loan to SRPI, at fair and commercial rates comparable to loans extended by third party banks and financial institutions, an amount of ₱1,000 million annually starting April 1, 2019 up to April 1, 2022.
-As of December 31, 2022, the Parent Company has already extended a loan to SRPI amounting to ₱1,000 million (see Notes 8 and 20).
+As of December 31, 2023 and 2022, the Parent Company has already extended a loan to SRPI amounting to ₱1,000 million.
+Out of this amount ₱750 million has already been paid as of December 31, 2023 (see Notes 8 and 20).

-Summarized financial information of SRPI, presented in Philippine Peso, which is its functional and presentation currency and prepared in accordance with PFRSs as at and for the years ended December 31, 2022 and 2021 are as follows:
+Summarized financial information of SRPI, presented in Philippine Peso, which is its functional and presentation currency and prepared in accordance with PFRSs as at and for the years ended December 31, 2023 and 2022 are as follows: